MarcAntoineLebourgeois/algolia-search-movie/README.md

 - Python & Flask are used for the back-end and TypeScript & React for the front-end.
 - Please use a python version >=3.8.
 - Please use a node version >=12.
+- The back-end Algolia API key is not provided in this repository.
+Please contact me for getting it and fully use the app.

 ## Installation